aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Sat Aug 22 05:15:52 2026
+Last update: Sun Aug 23 05:18:03 2026

 ### Let's play! 🎮